strimzi/strimzi.github.io/_posts/2020-09-25-strimzi-survey-results.md

 Over 55% of respondants were running Strimzi on OpenShift.
 This is likely a reflection of Red Hat being the company which started Strimzi.
-In comparison 25% were using it on EKS and the same on GKE.
+In comparison 25% were using it on Amazon's EKS and the same on Google's GKE.
 It will be interesting to see how these numbers look next year assuming we run the survey again.

 Over 25% were using it on some development cluster, such as minikube, kind etc.